BigRabbit17/RestFull-API-NodeJS/README.md

 `NodeAPI` is REST API server implementation built on top `Node.js` and `Express.js` with `Mongoose.js` for `MongoDB` integration.

-This is updated code that follows [RESTful API With Node.js + MongoDB](https://aleksandrov.ws/2013/09/12/restful-api-with-nodejs-plus-mongodb) article.

 ## Running project

 ## Manual